 - Breastfeeding support groups

 - Local La Leche Leagues and community breastfeeding networks

 - Hospital and clinic lactation support services

 Parents, caregivers and employers visit our Family Friendly Workplace Certification (FFWC) Program page to learn about family friendly and breastfeeding policies at the workplace that provides benefits for mothers, children, families, employers, and society.

 To learn more about your breastfeeding rights at the workplace review the California Lactation Accommodation Code and for resources visit the Family, Medical, and Pregnancy Disability Leave for Employees in California.

 The Breastfeeding Task Force of Santa Clara Valley

 The Breastfeeding Task Force of Santa Clara Valley is a collaborative of local organizations, agencies, and individuals working together to promote maternal and infant health through breastfeeding.
 The Task Force meets bi-monthly.
-Please visit the Breastfeeding Task Force of Santa Clara Valley webpage for more information and meeting dates.
+Visit the Breastfeeding Task Force of Santa Clara Valley Facebook for more information and meeting dates.

 - Women, Infants, and Children

 - Birth Registration